-The decrease in grants and contributions is mainly related to transitioning to special assessments in the current year.
+The increase in grants and contributions is mainly related to a capital asset contribution in the current year.

-The increase in physical environment is related to the increase in landscape maintenance and field management expenses in the current year.
+The increase in physical environment is related to depreciation in the current year.

 The increase in interest and other charges is related to the bond issuance costs in the current year.